- Available Source Types

-Back in the Coveo administration console Sources page, you can review the progress of your Jive source addition (see Review the State of Sources Available to You).
+Back on the Sources page, you can review the progress of your Jive source addition (see Review the State of Sources Available to You).

 When you include Jive users content, schedule source incremental and full refresh to maintain your source content up to date (see Modify a Source Schedule).

-Permission changes in Jive for Users content type cannot be updated in the index with incremental refresh like for other types of Jive content.
-When you want to index Users content, keep permissions as up-to-date as possible in the index, and optimize the load to your Jive server, it is recommended to create a separate source for Users content using the following source refresh schedules:
+Permission changes in Jive for Users content type can’t be updated in the index with incremental refresh like for other types of Jive content.
+When you want to index Users content, keep permissions as up-to-date as possible in the index, and optimize the load to your Jive server, we recommend that you create a separate source for Users content using the following source refresh schedules: